AndyA/encoding-sleuth/README.md

 The single byte form (0x00 - 0x7F) is 7 bit safe, synonymous with ASCII and is identified as `7bit`.

-The other forms allow any code point between 0x80 an 0x7fffffff to be encoded.
+The other forms are identiedied as 'utf8' and allow any code point between 0x80 an 0x7fffffff to be encoded.

+### flags

 The `flags` and `f` fields are only interesting for UTF8 sequences.
 With all checks enabled (see constructor above) the following flags will be set for each utf8 span:

-* flag code points between 0xd800 and 0xdfff as '`illegal`'
+* flag code points between 0xd800 and 0xdfff as '`illegal`'; these are surrogates that shouldn't appear in valid utf8
-* flag the UTF8 replacement character (xfffd) as '`replacement`'
+* flag the UTF8 replacement character (xfffd) as '`replacement`'; often used to represent invalid characters
 * flag code points between 0xfff0 and 0xffff as '`special`'
 * flag the UTF8 BOM (0xfeff) as '`bom`'
 * flag code points >= 0x110000 as '`above-max`'
 * flag unnecessary long encodings as '`non-canonical`'

 During parsing by `analyse` a new span is returned each time the `enc` or `flags` fields change; runs of bytes with the same encoding are returned as a single span.
-There's a very slight speed up from turning off tests that you're not interested in but the main reason to do that is to simplify processing of the returned spans.
+There's a very slight speed-up from turning off tests that you're not interested in but the main reason to disable checks is to simplify processing of the returned spans.
 Generally it's fine to use the defaults.

+`non-canonical` UTF8 sequences are syntactically valid UTF8 that use more bytes than necessary to encode a particular code point.
+For example any code point between 0x00 and 0x80000000 can be encoded using the 6 byte form but, in practice, valid UTF8 will use the shortest possible encoding so `non-canonical` may indicate that the bytes being analysed are not "normal" UTF8.